Brisket: Other variations

-In Hong Kong, it is cooked with spices over low heat until tender, and is commonly served with noodles in soup or curry.
+In Cantonese cuisine, a common method is to cook it with spices over low heat until tender, and is commonly served with noodles in soup or curry.

 In Korean cuisine, traditionally it is first boiled at low temperature with aromatic vegetables, then pressed with a heavy object in a container full of a soy sauce-based marinade.
 The ensuing preserved meat is served in match-length strips as an accompaniment (banchan) to a meal.
-This is called jang jorim.
-Brisket is also the main ingredient in a spicy soup called yuk ke jang, part of the class of soups that are complete meals in Korean cuisine.
+This is called jang-jorim.
+Brisket is also the main ingredient in a spicy soup called yukgaejang, part of the class of soups that are complete meals in Korean cuisine.
 Nowadays, it is also popular to cook thin slices of it quickly over a hot plate.